Your Comprehensive Guide to Hardscaping

 The Materials of Hardscaping

-Concrete pavers: While traditional poured in place concrete has long been associated with the dull, urban landscape, homeowners are now embracing interlocking concrete pavers due to their durability and aesthetic appeal.
+Concrete pavers: While traditional poured in place concrete has long been associated with the dull, urban landscape, landscape professionals are now embracing interlocking concrete pavers due to their durability and aesthetic appeal.
 Consisting of flat, pre–hardened concrete pieces, pavers come in a wide variety of sizes and can be installed in a variety of patterns.
 Unlike traditional concrete slabs, pavers do not weaken under the changing extremes of weather.
 Thanks to the interlocking capability of a properly installed paver job, the pavers move with the freeze thaw cycle and remain structurally sound for a lifetime.
 Because of the joints in a concrete paver installation they are not susceptible to the cracks that form on poured sidewalks and patios when the underlying soil softens or redistributes.
 Furthermore, concrete pavers are capable of enduring quadruple the weight of slabs.
 When it comes to residential hardscaping, concrete pavers are an optimal choice for the following elements:

 • Patios — Unlike wood, concrete pavers don\’t need finishing and aren\’t subject to mold or deterioration over time.
 Also, they are not subject to cracking like poured concrete.
 Many finish styles and colors allow for a truly custom patio that will last for the lifetime of the house.